Rennatts/Rennatts/README.md

 ### Hello guys, I´m Renata, a Brazilian software engineer :brazil: :grinning:

-- Fullstack
-- self-taught developer :woman_technologist:
+- Fullstack & self-taught developer :woman_technologist:
+- Msc in science of logistics - Inha University, South Korea(2018)
 - Lived in South Korea for 4 years, currently living in Brazil
 - 한국어 가능 :kr:
 - I love the tech community :purple_heart:
+- Enthusiastic about technology and how our tech community can give so much to the society

 <br />